-- Teachers in classrooms that have rotating cohorts will be provided with a ready to use peroxide-based cleaning solution with a 5 minute effective time. - The peroxide solution is sprayed on surfaces and wiped with a microfiber cloth or paper towels. - Classrooms with cohorts that remain in the same space will be cleaned and disinfected daily.
+- Teachers in classrooms that have rotating cohorts have been provided with a ready to use peroxide-based cleaning solution with a 5 minute effective time. - The peroxide solution is sprayed on surfaces and wiped with a microfiber cloth or paper towels. - Classrooms with cohorts that remain in the same space will be cleaned and disinfected daily by the custodial staff.